Princeton-CDH/princeton-cdh.github.io/README.md

 ## Creating iteration reports

 First, edit the iteration definition file `iterations.json` to add the dates for the next iteration.
-Push the change to github to trigger the iteration summary script run.
+Push the change to github to trigger the iteration summary GitHub Action to run.

-Then create a new iteration report using the post-bundle archetype with the filename for the post you want to create.
+Then create a new iteration report using the iteration report page bundle archetype with the filename for the post you want to create.
 By convention, use isodates for iteration reports.
-To autogenerate with the current date, use this command:
+To autogenerate for the current date, use this command:

 ```
 hugo new --kind iteration-report blog/iteration-reports/`date +'%Y-%m-%d'`
 ```

 The iteration report archetype assumes it is run on the first day of the new iteration; previous iteration start is calculated accordingly, and should be edited when necessary.
+Make sure the `iteration_start` date matches the iteration start value in the iterations summary data file.

-Edit the new post to add content and any demo or featured content, then push to GitHub to publish.
+Edit the new post to add content and any demo or featured content, then commit and push to GitHub to publish.